kailash-manasarovar/statement/docs/timeline/2024/february.md

 - My heart is heavy and my stomach knows that this is not a good situation, for me.
 - I take all the documentation I have in Spanish detailing the story so far.
 - I bring every complaint received by the Generalitat.
+- At reception, I'm told to wait.
+- The officer at reception does not ask me for my personal details.
 - I wait for about 40 minutes to see someone during which time I text Alessandra, Christine BJ, and Sandra Diaz, telling them where I am, what I'm doing, and why.
 - I do not realize that these three do not support my safety and wellbeing.
 - I text a few others who do support me.
 - I enter the reporting room where there are two desks and a few police officers milling around.
 - The policeman who deals with me reads the [first letter I wrote to Concha the June before](../2023/july.md#my-first-request-for-help), and possibly [her reply](../2023/july.md#concha-responds).
+- He does not ask me for my personal details; my name, address, date of birth, nothing.
 - He tells me there is no crime and that I should go home.
 - He read less than 5% of the information I brought.
-- I explain and show them the stack of letters they should read in order to understand what's happening to me.
+- I show him the stack of letters I have brought for them so that they will understand what's happening to me.
-- They refuse.
+- He refuses to read anything else.
 - I tell them, but these people are civil servants in charge of children!
 - They tell me I need to take a civil case out against the conservatory as there is no crime.
 - I tell them they didn't read anything.